shopware/docs/guides/plugins/apps/payment.md

 * The browser will be redirected to this URL and processes his order, and the payment provider will redirect the customer back to the `returnUrl` provided in the first request.
 * Shopware sends a second `POST` request to the `finalize-url` with the `orderTransaction` and all the query parameters passed by the payment provider to Shopware.
-* Your app server responds with a `status` and a `message` if necessary, like in the synchronous payment.
+* Your app server responds with a `status` and, if necessary a `message`, like in the synchronous payment.

 <Tabs>